aidanboyne/BCM/_posts/2023-09-16-FOM_W4_Lectures.md

 #### Other notes:
  - Glomerulus is _resistant_ to ischemia. **PCT** is very vunerable to damage from chronic hemmorhage.

+## Evaluating Drug Study Results

+### NNT/NNH
+When choosing treatment: NNT and NNH are most helpful statistics but not always reported
+- Calculate EER (experimental event rate) & CER (control event rate) --> Calculate ARR (absolute risk reduction) --> NNT = 1/ARR
+  - EER = adverse events/total participants in experimental group
+  - CER = adverse events/total participants in control group
+  - ARR = CER - EER

+### Statistical significance

+**p-value**: Probability of difference in groups occurring if null hypothesis is in fact correct.
+For example, p=0.05 in a drug trial indicates that the results of the study only have have a 5% chance of being attributable to chance.
+Lower p-value choice (alpha) lowers the risk of type I error where you think the intervention caused something that was actually caused by chance.

+**Confidence interval (CI)**: range of plausible values that would contain true difference value Confidence level: level of certainty that CI would contain true population parameter when you draw random sample many times.

+**Relative risk:**   Probability of event in exposed group/probability of event in nonexposed group
+- 1.0: Probability is same in both
+- > 1.0: Increased risk in treatment group
+- < 1.0: Reduced risk in treatment group
+- Often reported alongside CI.
+RR is only statistically significant if the CI _does not_ contain 1.

 # Reading Notes